 Also, don’t get too OCD with brew time.
 You may notice that everything remain the same but brew time somehow differ a couple secs.
 There are other reasons like ground coffee distribution, humidity, tamping etc will affect the time.

 Finally, always distribute your ground coffee and tamp as even as possible.
-An even distribution and tamping will improve extraction with result to a sweeter cup!
+Even distribution and tamping will improve extraction to a much sweeter cup!
 Check out how to distribute by tapping here.

 Consistency is key for ground coffee distribution and tamping.
 Practice makes perfect!